raul-sq/Zeal-8-bit-computer-Z80-asm-examples/README.md

 It is designed for the Zeal 8-bit Computer and can be compiled using the `z88dk-z80asm` compiler on Linux with the following command:

 `z88dk-z80asm -m=z80 -b -m program3.asm`

+The source code can be accessed here: [program3.asm](src/program3.asm)